tokens-bruecke/stiltausch-figma-plugin/README.md

 ### Run for the current page

 It's on by default.
-The plugin will swap styles withing the current page only.
-It's recomended to heavy files.
-In this case the plugin will run faster.
+The plugin will swap styles within the current page only.
+It's recommended for heavy files.
+In this case, the plugin will run faster.
 But if you want to swap styles in the whole file, you can turn this option off, which can be a bit slower.

 ### Swap manually